I’ve got too much produce!

 - Share or barter it with your networks: Homegrown Guild, CropMobster, Nextdoor, Freecycle, Fallen Fruit, etc.

-- Deliver it to a community donation drop site, pantry, food bank, or a Cropmobster food provider (see video below for more information on the CropMobster project).
+- Deliver it to a community donation drop site, pantry, food bank, or a Cropmobster food provider.

 - Attend or host a produce exchange.